gkpatell/INDE-577-Final-Project/Unsupervised Learning/README.md

 ## Repository Structure

-- `kmeans_clustering.py`: Implementation of K-Means clustering.
+- `USL_KMC.ipynb`: Implementation of K-Means clustering.
-- `dbscan_clustering.py`: Implementation of DBSCAN clustering.
+- `USL_DBSCAN.ipynb`: Implementation of DBSCAN clustering.
-- `pca.py`: Implementation of Principal Component Analysis (PCA).
+- `USL_PCA.ipynb`: Implementation of Principal Component Analysis (PCA).
-- `autoencoders.py`: Implementation of autoencoders for dimensionality reduction.
+- `USL_SVD.ipynb`: Implementation of autoencoders for dimensionality reduction.

 ## How to Use